 This series of books is exceptional for understanding how things become in the natural world.
 There is a group of these books about how things grow and change.
 A wonderful way of explaining these processes to children.

 A wonderful deep dive into the world of a pond and the places it can take us.
 The illustrations are cute and really fun too, which always sells me!
+One of the best nature books for kids!

 A CLASSIC book about the natural world.
 I love the way this author writes and explains things.
 Another great one by her is The Sun Egg.
 The way she connects nature and shows it through the eyes of tiny people helps to make the natural world more mysterious and curious than ever before.
 Now Hayes looks at moss and asks what lives in this tiny world.
 Such a fascinating way to see what is under our feet.